Baptouuuu/Sy/docs/Validation.md

 # Validation

 An important part of applications is data validation, for simple cases you probably do it via a simple `if` statement.
-But, when it starts getting bigger, it's becoming harder to maintain all the tests in a maintanable way.
+But, when it starts getting bigger, it's becoming harder to handle all the tests in a maintanable way.

 That's where this validation component comes into place, it helps you do data validation by simply declaring what are the constraints the data must comply with.